dominodatalab/cucu/DESIGN.md

 Where `thing` is any of the previously identified element types.
 With the above rules we created a simple method method that uses the those rules to find a set of elements labeled with the name you provide and type of elements you're looking for.
-We currently use [swizzle]() as the underlying element query language as its highly portable and has a bit more flexibility that CSS does not give us.
+We currently use [swizzle](https://github.com/jquery/sizzle) as the underlying element query language as its highly portable and has a bit useful features than basic CSS gives us.

-... wip ...